 The Professional Landscape Architects Act

-Title 231 of the Nebraska Administrative Code compromises the Board's Rules and Regulations.
+Title 231 of the Nebraska Administrative Code comprises the Board's Rules and Regulations.
 The latest revisions became effective on January 10, 2021.
 A copy may be viewed and downloaded on the Nebraska Secretary of State's website.

 Professional Landscape Architects Handbook